 The ACT is considered by some to be more appealing to students with strong English skills as the exam focuses more on verbal skills, whereas the SAT may be a better fit for those who excel in math.

-Taking a full-length practice test of each exam can give students a better idea of which test they’ll score higher on.
-Once they’ve determined which is a better fit, they can spend their time and resources preparing for just one test instead of two.
-For students who feel comfortable preparing for and taking both exams, doing so can be beneficial as they will have two scores to choose between to send to colleges.
+Taking a full-length practice test of each exam can give you a better idea of which test you’ll score higher on.
+Once you’ve determined which is a better fit, you can spend their time and resources preparing for just one test instead of two.
+If you feel comfortable preparing for and taking both exams, doing so can be beneficial as you will have two scores to choose between to send to colleges.

 Paying for College